RedHatInsights/insights-behavioral-spec/features/README.md

 ## `ccx-notification-service/customer_notifications.feature`

 * Check that notification service does not need kafka if database has no new report
+* Check that notification service does not send messages to kafka if both broker is disabled and service log enabled
 * Check that notification service produces instant notifications with the expected content if all dependencies are available
-* Check that notification service produces instant notifications multiple events same cluster
+* Check that notification service produces a single notification event for cluster with multiple new reports
 * Check that instant notification does not include the same reports as in previous notification
 * Check that notification service does not flood customer with unnecessary instant emails
 * Check that notification service resends notification after cooldown has passed